Principal Risks

 Mutual fund investing involves risk.
 Principal loss is possible.
 Investments in small and mid-capitalization companies involve additional risk such as limited liquidity and greater volatility than larger capitalization companies.
 Investments in foreign securities involve greater volatility and political, economic and currency risks and differences in accounting methods.

 The Primary Benchmark for the Fund is the Russell Midcap Value Index.
 The Russell Midcap Value Index measures the performance of the mid-cap value segment of the U.S. equity universe.
 It includes those Russell Midcap Index companies with lower price-to-book ratios and lower forecasted growth values.
 The secondary benchmark is the S&P 500 Index.
 The S&P 500 Index is a market-value weighted index representing the performance of 500 widely held publicly traded large-capitalization stocks.
 Individuals cannot invest directly in any index.
-These indices are used for comparison purposes only and are not meant to be indicative of a portfolio’s performance, asset composition, or volatility.
+These indices are used for comparison purposes only, do not include the reinvestment of dividends, and are not meant to be indicative of a portfolio’s performance, asset composition, or volatility.
 The performance of the Fund may differ markedly from that of compared indices due to varying degrees of diversification and/or other facts.

 Nuance Investments is the advisor to the Nuance Mid Cap Value Fund which is distributed by Quasar Distributors, LLC.